Foreverythin/library-management/README.md

-#### 3. How to use:
+#### 3. How to use:   ( IMPROTANT!!!!!!!!! )

+**( SO IMPORTANT!!!!!)**

-1. In the root directory of the project, enter  'make'  in the command line.
-Then, the executable file named 'library' will be produced in the bin directory.
+1.  **In the root directory of the project, enter  'make'  in the command line.
+Then, the executable file named 'library' will be produced in the bin directory. **
-2. In the bin directory, use command './library' to run the executable file 'library'.
+2.  **In the bin directory, use command './library <books.txt>' to run the executable file 'library'. (the <books.txt> is a file which stores the library's books.)At the beginning, you just need to touch a kind of this file.
+You don't need to add information into it!!!!**
-3. At the beginning, there is no book and no reader registered in the library.
-The librarian need to log in the system to add books.
-After quiting the system at first, the 'books.txt' will be produced in the bin directory, which is used to record books information.
-3. In the bin directory, the 'readers.txt', 'librarian.txt', 'borrowInformation.txt' have already been there, which are separately used to record readers' information, the librarian's information and the lent books' information.
+3.  **After quitting the program, the bin directory will produce 'readers.txt', 'librarian.txt', 'borrowInformation.txt', which are separately used to record readers' information, the librarian's information and the lent books' information of this library.**
-3.  **Don't rename, remove or alter the txt files in the bin directory!!!!!**
+4.  **Once the <books.txt> file is touched and the executable has been run, DO NOT RENAME, REMOVE, OR CHANGE THE TXT FILES!!!!!! **
+5.  **You can build different libraries in DIFFERENT directory.
+That means, you can run './library <books.txt>' in different directories.
+One directory can only have one library.
+Namely, one directory can only have one <books.txt>, one 'readers.txt', 'one librarian.txt', one 'borrowInformation.txt' AT MOST!!**
-3.  **The student ID and book ID are set in [1, 999]!!**
+6.  **The student ID and book ID are set in [1, 999]!!**
-3.  **The password for readers and the library must have at least length 6!!**
+7.  **The password for readers and the library must have at least length 6!!**
-3.  **A reader can only borrow one book for one kind, and at most 5 books!!**
+8.  **A reader can only borrow one book for one kind, and at most 5 books!!**
 3.  <u>**The origin username of the librarian: leeds123**</u>

-​	   <u>**The origin password of the librarian: leeds123**</u>
+​	   <u>**The origin password of the librarian: leeds123    (you can change it in the program)**</u>